 The objective of this program is to prepare graduate students from diverse backgrounds, to acquire a broad range of knowledge and skills essential for successful managerial and leadership positions in industry and government.
 Through case study analysis, simulations, class discussions, hands-on exercises, group projects, and more, students will gain and develop essential managerial and leadership competencies that apply to any industry, including government, insurance, research, education, banking, manufacturing, retail, transportation, and others.

 Foundation courses for non-business degree students

 Students seeking admission to the program without a business degree will be required to take foundational or leveling courses.
 Students must earn (or have earned) credit hours in the following classes: Principles of Economics, Principles of Marketing, Financial Accounting, Principles of Finance, Business Statistics, and Management & Organizational Behavior.
-These courses may be completed in a variety of ways – CSU’s main campus, CSU-Dayton, CSU online, other accredited business programs).
+These courses may be completed in a variety of ways – CSU’s main campus, CSU-Dayton, Central State Global, other accredited business programs).